-We are collecting low sodium soups and stews.
+We are collecting low sodium soup.
 Please place your food in the basket under the greeter table in the stone entryway.
-We ask that you make donating food to the drive a habit and a celebration: each week when you visit the grocery store don't forget to pick up one...
+We ask that you make donating food to the drive a habit and a celebration: each week when you visit the grocery store don't forget to pick up one extra item for...

 On the last Sunday of the month, Old South members volunteer alongside volunteers from other churches, synagogues, and service groups to prepare and serve a community lunch to the hungry.
 We meet at the Church of St. John the Evangelist, 35 Bowdoin Street on Beacon Hill, at 12:...

 Mar 30 2014 - 12:30pm

 May 11 2014 (All day)